 The first 4 (1-4) switches program in the Maximum Charger Current and the next 4 (5-8) program in the APM Current Limit.

-The next switch (switch 9) is for selecting either Gel or Wet (Flooded) type batteries.
+The next switch (switch 9) is for selecting either Wet or Gel type batteries.

 The next switch (switch 10) is reserved for future expansion.

 The next switch (switch 11) is reserved for future expansion.